taylorperkins/Top-100-Spotify-Analysis/README.md

   <img src="/images/line_graph.gif?raw=true" width="600px">
 </p>

 And that..
 Concludes my first-half project for the data science cohort at Nashville Software School!!!
 I hope to add to this project later on, but until then..
 This is what I got!
-Thank you for checking out my project
+Thank you for checking out my project.

+If you are looking at the code on how I got it up and running..
+Let me explain some direction to where everything lives.
+I used bash scripting to pull in data and store it from the Billboards API.
+That can be found in the `bash_scripts/` directory.
+I grabbed all of my data from the Spotify API using python, but in jupyter notebooks.
+It is a little messy, as data scientists are.
+Adventurers be warned.
+Those can be found in the `py-scripts/create_data/` directory.
+Some initial data cleanup and exploration can be found in `r-scripts/`.
+The actual application lives in `spotify-top-100-song-analytics/`.

+You will not be able to run the app without the data.
+So sorry!
+Please get in touch with me if you are interested in running it on your machine, and I would be more than happy to help you get all set up.
+Thanks!!